ZCU104 board

 64 bytes from 192.168.100.50: icmp_seq=3 ttl=64 time=0.081 ms

-Modifying network configuration
+Modifying the network configuration

 After changing the configuration, reboot the board (type reboot in the serial console) and test if you can ping it with ping <NEW_IP_ADDRESS>.